 Below are a couple of publications from the BBB site:

-• “Build back better: implementation in Victorian bushfire reconstruction” – The researchers looked into how the community in Victoria focused on immediate restoration and recovery after the Victoria bushfire in 2009 ravaged the area.
+- “Build back better: implementation in Victorian bushfire reconstruction”—The researchers investigated how the community in Victoria focused on immediate restoration and recovery after the 2009 Victoria bushfire ravaged the area.

 Both publications apply the themes and principles of building back better.